oneofthezombies/kill-tree/README.md

 ### Using as CLI Tool

+#### How to Install

+Copy to clipboard and Paste to shell and enter.

+##### Linux

+> sudo curl -sSL https://raw.githubusercontent.com/oneofthezombies/kill-tree/main/installs/linux.sh | sh

 Below is an example of sending `SIGTERM` signals to a process with process ID `777`, and to all child processes.

 ℹ️ _On Windows platforms, all signals including SIGTERM and SIGKILL are ignored._